avaframe/AvaFrame/docs/moduleAna4Stats.rst

 It is also possible to generate the probability maps for already existing simulations.
 The settings for the probability map can be set in ``ana4Stats/probAnaCfg.ini`` in the sections GENERAL and PLOT.
-The simulations need to be located in the ``avaName/Outputs/comMod/peakfiles`` directory, where ``comMod`` refers to the name of the computational module that has been used to create the simualtion results.
+The simulations need to be located in the ``avaName/Outputs/comMod/peakfiles`` directory, where ``comMod`` refers to the name of the computational module that has been used to create the simulation results.
 If com1DFA has been used, the full configuration information is accessible and hence also filtering is implemented.
-For other modules the only requirement is that simulation have to be named in the following format:
+For other modules the only requirement is that simulation results have to be named in the following format:
 ``nameOfReleaseArea_uniqueSimulationIndicator_ModificationIndicator_simType_modelType_resultType.asc``

 * *uniqueSimulationIndicator*: a string that is unique for each simulation (can also be a combination of parameter names and values in case of com1DFA this is the simHash)
 * *ModificationIndicator*: **C** for changed or **D** for default model configuration
 * *simType*: **null**, **ent**, **res** or **entres** regarding whether or not entrainment or resistance have been considered
 * *modelType*: for example **dfa** (dense flow avalanche) or **psa** (powder snow avalanche)